mtps3/Mtps3.github.io/_drafts/2016-03-17-bsidesljubljana-ctf-2016.md

 53/tcp   open  domain   ISC BIND 1.0
 ```

-We were not able to find all the hostnames at the beginning (whuch was necessary for accessing services using vhosts), because the network used a custom DNS resolver.
+We were not able to find all the hostnames at the beginning (which was necessary for accessing services using vhosts), because the network used a custom DNS resolver.
 As soon as we found their DNS resolver (at `192.168.66.15`), we could get all the hostnames of the machines by using reverse lookups doing a DNS zone transfer.

 ```
 $ dig @192.168.66.15 fars.si AXFR